-Mineral Water: from a mineral spring that contains various minerals, including salt and sulfur compounds.
+Mineral Water: This water comes from a mineral spring that contains various minerals including salt and sulfur compounds.
 Example: Evian

-Artesian Water: ground water confined under pressure between layers of underground rockcalled a confined aquifer.
+Artesian Water: This ground water is confined under pressure between layers of underground rock called a confined aquifer.
 Artesian water rises to the top of the aquifer when a well taps the confined aquifer.
 Example: Fiji

-Spring Water: derived from underground formation from which water flows naturally to the earth's surface.
-Must be collected at the spring or underground through a borehole feeding the spring.
+Spring Water: This water is derived from underground formation from which water flows naturally to the earth's surface.
+It must be collected at the spring or underground through a borehole feeding the spring.
 Example: Arrowhead Mountain Spring Water

-Purified Water: produced by distillation, deionization or reverse osmosis.
+Purified Water: Water produced by distillation, deionization or reverse osmosis.
 Example: Aquafina

-Other Factors To Consider
+Other Factors to Consider When Choosing Bottled Water